-- Learn: With an overall network visibility, every security solution can authenticate and differentiate IoT devices to create a risk profile and allocate them to IoT device teams.
+- Learn: With overall network visibility, every security solution can authenticate and differentiate IoT devices to create a risk profile and allocate them to IoT device teams.

-- Segment: Enterprise need to understand its IoT attack surface, so that the devices can be segregated into policy-driven groups depending on their risk profiles.
+- Segment: Enterprise needs to understand its IoT attack surface so that the devices can be segregated into policy-driven groups depending on their risk profiles.

 - Protect: IoT groups which are driven by policy and have internetwork segmentation will enable inspection, monitoring, and policy enforcement depending on the activity at different points in the infrastructure.

 Skills required for an IoT Developer